OlegStrekachev/Lightbox-modal/README.md

 ![alt text](https://i.imgur.com/p6ZC2Ib.jpg)

 This modal gallery is dynamycally created and populated with your existing gallery images.
 The modal window deletes itself from the page upon closure.
+Made with HTML, CSS and Vanilla JS.

 What works: